gsalaman/ble_stick_ctl/README.md

 * Look at "characteristic descriptors".
 What are they?
 See reference in the BLE_server_multiconnect example.
 * Can I change the icon from exported App inventor files?
 * Investigate the "advertisements".
 Is that a way to do "pings" for the trainer project?
 * Look at using either Thunkable or Cordova instead of MIT app inventor...might give IOS support.
-Would be a good "pepsi challenge.
+Would be a good "pepsi challenge".